 First, note that you will only see bad debts on a tax return completed on the accrual basis.
 So, with cash basis statements you may not notice them.

 Instead, the reported revenue will be down, but you will not know if they earned less or did not get paid yet (receivables are up) or if they did the work but will not get paid (bad debts).

 Multi-year operating cycles?

-Add to that, in aglending and some other business types, some of your business owner/operators may have multi-year operating cycles, be expanding or contracting their operation, or just made a change that will take a few years to impact revenue (like replanting an orchard or a winery shifting to more drought resistant grapes in farming).
-So revenue is down does not translate into business is in trouble, nor does it mean they have customers who did not pay if the return is cash basis.
+Additionally, in aglending and some other business types, some of your business owner/operators may have multi-year operating cycles, be expanding or contracting their operation, or just made a change that will take a few years to impact revenue (like replanting an orchard or a winery shifting to more drought resistant grapes in farming).
+So if revenue is down, it does not translate into “business is in trouble,” nor does it mean they have customers who did not pay if the return is cash basis.

 Ask the right questions

-Sorry, there is not an answer to always add back or always leave in the bad debt expense.
-I would look at the trend first.
+Since there is no answer as to whether or not you should always add back or always leave the bad debt expense, I would look at the trend first.
 Is the amount of bad debts this year unusual in amount?

 If it was unexpected, have they made any changes to their internal credit decisions or process?
 Should they?

 If you are the analyst, those are the questions to ask.
-If you are the analyst’s manager, you want to be able to spot in the write-up that the analyst considered these questions, what conclusions they drew and how those conclusions impacted their loan recommendation or decision.
-The detail in the write-up will help with decisions on the next loan as well as showing a regulator that judgment was applied that made sense.
+If you are the analyst’s manager, you want the write-up to reflect that the analyst considered these questions, what conclusions they drew, and how those conclusions impacted their loan recommendation or decision.
+The detail in the write-up will help with decisions on the next loan, as well as showing a regulator that the judgment applied made sense.

 Logistically, there are three choices in the numbers analysis.